Significance of "begotten," whether God created Jesus, meaning of "Jesus is Lord," and learning about the Bible

 Have you read any writings by C.S.
 Lewis?
 He's the author of things like The Screwtape Letters and The Chronicles of Narnia.
 In his book Mere Christianity, Lewis says:

 Lewis is saying that if God "begat" Jesus, then Jesus was God.
-If John did not mean equality in terms of essence, mind, and heart, he would have said God created Jesus.
+If John had not meant equality in terms of essence, mind, and heart, he would have said God created Jesus.

 Jehovah's Witness question: Did you know that Jesus is the only thing God actually created?
 According to John 1, it was Jesus who then created everything.